stefanullinger/grunt-twig-render/README.md

 ### dataPath
 An optional `dataPath` string can be supplied, in dot notation format.
-If supplied, renderer will look for it in the loaded data and pass it as root to the template.
+If supplied, renderer will look for it in the loaded data and pass it as `dataPath` property to the template.
+This lets you call the same template with different parts of the data tree.
 ```js
 files: [
   {